departureboard-io/departureboard-io-datasource/README.md

 # grafana-datasource

-A Grafana datasource plugin to visualize the easy to use departureboard.io RESTful API for live information on train services across England, Scotland and Wales.
+A Grafana datasource plugin to visualize the easy to use departureboard.io JSON API for live information on train services across England, Scotland and Wales.
 Powered by National Rail Enquiries.

 > Currently in alpha.
 The implementation and user facing query configuration is subject to change.
 > Only developed and tested with Grafana 7.X.